Block Apps

 You should be aware that many applications have a web version of that app available as well.
 It's possible that the app could be accessed via Safari or another web browser on the iPhone.
 An app blocklist would only account for the version of the app downloaded from the app store.

-To account for these situations, you might want to consider blocking URLs as well to limit access via the browser.
+To account for these situations, you might want to consider blocking social media domains as well to limit access via the browser.

-Another option would be to combine supervised app blocking with a DNS Content Policy .
+That's why we recommend combining supervised App Management Tools with a DNS Content Policy .
 You can disable the internet connection for both the web version and app store version of an app in a comprehensive way with this app blocking approach.

 Furthermore, you can block entire app categories and selectively allow apps within that category.